- What we collect

 In addition to the general Korean collection, the Library also holds the McLaren Human Collection, a gift to the National Library from Mrs Jessie McLaren, which contains a number of rare and valuable Korean books, particularly in the fields of history and literature.
 The oldest title dates from 1490.

-Materials in the Korean Collection may be consulted in the Asian Collections Reading Room.
+Materials in the Korean Collection may be consulted in the Special Collections Reading Room.
 Remote users may request material on interlibrary loan through their own library, or request photocopies of items through the Copies Direct service.